 The Ojos de Lalla camera was one of the older Scoutguard cameras.
 It has an incandescent flash for color night time images.
 For daylight, it was set to record 10 second color videos.
 The batteries lasted from July until early October.
 We recorded over 776 activations over that period of time.

 We have sorted through and condensed them into a three minute video with ocelots, tayra, coati, a capuchin monkey, and a feeding white hawk.
+Here is the video.
+I suggest that you maximize the screen size.

 We replaced the batteries and in January.
 The camera continued to function, but began to video and flash capabilities.
 Since we were still able to get some daytime images, we left the camera in hopes of having at least a few photos.
+One of the last great images that we got from this camera is this one of an erect cappuchin monkey staring at the camera.

 "I'm cool"